 For more birthday cake recipes, try Ultimate Chocolate Fudge Cake, Small Vanilla Cake, White Cake with Strawberries and Mascarpone Frosting, and Graham Cracker S'mores Cake.

-- Cake Flour: Cake flour gives this cake a super soft crumb, but if you do not have it on hand you can use an equal amount of all-purpose flour and make a DIY version by taking out 4 tbsp of the all-purpose flour and adding 4 tbsp of cornstarch.
+- Cake Flour: Cake flour gives this cake a super soft crumb, but if you do not have it on hand you can use an equal amount of all-purpose flour and make a DIY version by taking out 4 tablespoon of the all-purpose flour and adding 4 tablespoon of cornstarch.

 - Granulated Sugar: You'll need granulated sugar for both the cake and the buttercream.